Emergency preparedness in general practice

 General practice can play a vital role in disaster prevention, preparedness, response and recovery by maintaining continuity of care at a time when communities need it most.

-Recognising the significant impact that disaster has had on the community in recent years, from COVID-19 to severe flooding and bushfires, and the role primary care has had in supporting affected communities prior, during and after disaster, primary care providers must show resilience in times of disaster in order to ensure continuity of care and effective recovery from disaster.
+Recognising the significant impact that disaster has had on the community in recent years, from COVID-19 to severe flooding and bushfires, and the role that primary care has in supporting affected communities prior to, during and after disaster, primary care providers need resilience in times of disaster in order to ensure continuity of care and effective recovery from disaster.

-The Australian Government Department of Health, Disability and Ageing has highlighted the important role of the Primary Health Networks (PHN) in emergency preparedness, especially its responsibility to build primary care’s capacity to manage emergency preparedness, planning and coordination.
+The Australian Government Department of Health, Disability and Ageing has highlighted the important role of Primary Health Network’s (PHN) in emergency preparedness, especially in terms of the responsibility to build primary care capacity to manage emergency preparedness, planning and coordination.

-PHNs are well positioned to support general practices and the primary care workforce in building capacity navigating disaster due to their connections to local services and government agencies to be able to coordinate an efficient response and share emergency management information from the relevant Hazard Management Agencies during and after disasters.
+PHNs are well positioned to support general practice and the primary care workforce in building capacity to navigate disasters due to their connections to local services and government agencies.
+PHNs can coordinate an efficient response and share emergency management information from the relevant Hazard Management Agencies during and after disasters.

 Incentives:

-• The module is available to all practices and will offer RACGP Continuing Professional Development (CPD) hours and other CPD options for other health professions.
+• The modules are available to all practices and will offer RACGP Continuing Professional Development (CPD) hours and other CPD options for other health professions.

 • Get your practice prepared for disaster to minimise the impact it will have on the business during disaster and maintain business continuity.